Where have all the good job candidates gone?

 Construction Firms Use HRD's Flex Payroll Service

-As the construction industry finally starts to see a pick-up in business, many have turned to HR Dynamics (HRD) to bring back former employees.
-Because the construction firms cannot predict if the former employees should be “hired” for the long term, HRD’s program provides total flexibility and can work with as little as one employee.
-HRD uses its temporary staffing protocol to become the employer of record.
-This means HRD is responsible for all mandated benefits – unemployment insurance, workers’ compensation and payroll taxes.
-The “worksite” employer (the construction company) maintains control of the employee – hours, pay rate and supervising.
+As the construction industry continues to pick up in business, many have turned to HR Dynamics (HRD) to bring back former employees or temporarily bring in new staff.
+Because the construction companies cannot always predict how long employees will be needed or if the employees should be “hired” for the long term, HRD offers a payroll program that provides total flexibility and can work with as little as one employee.
 Read More

 Look at the most successful companies in the world today and you will find a common ingredient in their recipe for success, the understanding that their employees are their greatest asset.
 When companies develop and care for their employees their employees will care for the company and its customers.
 The result - SUCCESS.
 So, is there really a correlation between training and developing employees and profitability for the company?
-Let's look at some of the benefits of training: Increased productivity, Increased performance...
+Yes, training efforts pay off big through increased productivity, increased performance, increased morale and motivation, and lower turnover.
 Read More

 Keys to a Successful Job Interview

-At HR Dynamics we interview a hundred candidates each year for jobs with our clients.
-We see many people with strong qualifications who interview poorly.
+At HR Dynamics we interview hundreds of candidates each year for jobs with our clients.
+Unfortunately, we see many people with strong qualifications who interview poorly.
 What are the keys to good interviewing skills and techniques for a job applicant?
-Many, many books have been written on this subject and there are a number of skills to learn and practice.
+Many books have been written on this subject and there are a number of skills to learn and practice.
 But from our standpoint, two skills stand out above all others.